doraqiqi/dify_post_picture/readme.md

 ### Intro

-You can use this API to send the picture to the dify.ai server and get feedback.
+You can use this API to send the picture to your dify.ai server and get feedback.

 ### Install env